RetroPie/RetroPie-Docs/docs/Intellivision.md

 Next download the config file from [here](https://docs.google.com/open?id=0B7_02usomyeqeWJVamRNM2FPUUk) and rename it the same as the your rom.

 For example, you are trying to get `atlantis.int` to work.
-From the spreadsheet, you see that it takes memory map #7 so download `7.cfg` and rename it `atlantis.int.cfg`.
+From the spreadsheet, you see that it takes memory map #7 so download `7.cfg` and rename it `atlantis.cfg`.
 Place it in your roms folder and your rom should now work.

 Full details about using memory map config files can be found [here](http://atariage.com/forums/topic/203179-config-files-to-use-with-various-intellivision-titles/#entry2605274).